-To use it with the jetty distribution:
+To use it with the Jetty distribution:

 http.modis enabled by default in the distribution, while the https.mod is only enabled in the demo-base directory.

 # java -jar start.jar --add-to-start=setuid

 Edit the configuration for the

---add-to-start command, this configuration is in
+--add-to-start command, this configuration is in the

 If you used the

---add-to-startd command instead, this configuration is in
+--add-to-startd command instead, this configuration is in the

 start.d/setuid.ini file instead.
-Here are the lines

-root, you can also have jetty start the Server as
+root, you can also have Jetty start the Server as

 # mvn clean install

 If you built on a linux machine you will find the native library in

 If you built on a different operating system you will find the library in a different subdirectory, with the name containing the name of the operating system.

-# sudo java -Djava.library.path=libsetuid-linux -jar ../start.jar
+# sudo java -Djava.library.path=libsetuid-linux -jar $JETTY_HOME/start.jar

 Solaris 10 provides a User Rights Management framework that can permit users and processes superuser-like abilities: